Horizontal-Labs/.github/profile/README.md

 * **[argument-mining-db](https://github.com/Horizontal-Labs/argument-mining-db/wiki)**: This repository hosts our MariaDB database.
 This database was used for storing our training data.
 * **[graph-visualization](https://github.com/Horizontal-Labs/graph-visualization/wiki)**: Contains testing of graph visualization.

+---

+# Project Setup Guide

+## Step 1: Set up the API
+To begin, you'll want to set up the argument-mining-api repository.
+This repository contains the core logic, models, and API endpoints for discovering Argumentative Discourse Units.
+It provides the foundational services that your frontend will interact with.

+## Step 2: Develop the Frontend
+Once the API is ready, you can begin developing your frontend using the armin-app repository.
+This repository houses the Vue-based web application.
+It is designed to consume the endpoints provided by the argument-mining-api, allowing you to build a user interface around the API's functionality.